fionahiklas/rails_progressive_web_app/README.md

 Simple progressive web application using rails as the server and REST API.

-Testing out authentication and such things
+Testing out authentication and such things.

 ## Quickstart